4 Searching the Literature

 Step 4: Registering the Protocol

 As a Cochrane review, the protocol was registered and published before the review was conducted.
-This pre-specification of methods protects against bias—the team couldn’t change their analysis approach after seeing the results.
+This pre-specification of methods protects against bias.
+The team couldn’t secretly change their analysis approach after seeing the results.

 Step 5: Collecting Results